 Each year the HR Division of the Academy of Management recognizes individuals who have made exemplary contributions to our field in research, teaching, practice, and service.
-We are very pleased to announce the winners for 2019!
+We are very pleased to announce the current winners!

 Best Convention Paper Award

 The Best Convention Paper Award is given to the author(s) of the best paper accepted by the Program Committee for the annual conference.
 This award is sponsored by the Center for Advanced Human Resource Studies at Cornell University, School of Industrial and Labor Relations.

 This year, the award winners are Zhengtang Zhang (Nanjing University Business School), Wei He (Nanjing University Business School), and Zhijie Xing (Nanjing University Business School) for their paper: “Horizontal Pay Dispersion and Collective Performance: The Neglected Role of Between-group Pay Dispersion in Shaping Employee Justice Perceptions and Organizational Sorting.”